psas/avionics-cad/av3/rocketnet-hub/documentation/mfg-and-test-log.md

 - DONE: Get MII interface to work
 - NA: Load KSZ8999 registers from STM32

+## 2013-09-22

+- FIXME: VBAT should be connected to Vdd with a 100 nF bypass cap (page 90 of reference manual).

 ## 2013-09-16

 - FIXME: Should change R137 to 71.5 Kohm to get a better ACOK range (see component selection notes)